Top 10 Free Resources for Medical Students

 1. MSD Manual

-With 3D anatomy models, case studies, quizzes, and all the latest medical news, the MSD Manual is a fully comprehensive online medical resource for students.
-Beginning its life as a small reference book for physicians in 1899, it has evolved over the last 100-plus years into one of the most widely used, trusted, and best free online resources for medical students.
-The free videos, photos, and animations are definitely worth a look and help to bring medical theory to life.
+With 3D anatomy models, case studies, quizzes and all the latest medical news, the MSD Manual is a fully comprehensive online medical resource for students.
+Beginning its life as a small reference book for physicians in 1899, it has evolved over the last 125+ years into one of the most widely used, trusted and best online resources for medical students.
+The free videos, photos and animations are definitely worth a look as they help bring medical theory to life.

 2. Anki

-Tipped by many students as one of the most effective ways to learn, Anki is one of the best study tools for medical students out there.
-It can take a little practice to get the most out of it, but the clever use of active recall and spaced repetition is known to be one of the most efficient and effective ways to study.
-Use pre-made flashcard decks covering different medical specialties or make your own deck to help you ace that exam.
+Highlighted by many students as a highly effective way to learn, Anki is one of the best study tools for medical students out there.
+It can take a little practice to get the most out of it, but the clever use of active recall and spaced repetition is known to be one of the most efficient and effective ways to study for med students.
+Use pre-made flashcard decks that cover different medical specialties or make your own deck to help you ace that exam.

 3. Amboss

 Quizzes are a great way to sharpen your medical know-how and keep your knowledge up to date.
-Amboss is a great website for medical students and practicing professionals alike, offering an extensive bank of multiple-choice questions.
-The interlinked content and clever image overlay mean you can brush up on definitions and practice diagnoses using charts and x-rays while you quiz.
+Amboss is one of the best websites for medical students and practicing professionals alike, offering an extensive bank of multiple-choice questions.
+The interlinked content and clever image overlay mean you can brush up on definitions and practice diagnoses using charts and X-rays while you quiz.
 The app can also link with your Anki account, so you can get additional Amboss pop-up explanations alongside your Anki flashcard decks.

 4. Healthline

 As a medical student, you’ll need to access information from lots of different medical journals.
 Healthline saves you time and hassle by collating articles from all of the top medical journals into one convenient place.
-Covering a huge range of topics from Alzheimer’s to breast cancer, and depression to sexually transmitted diseases, it’s a must for any medical student looking to maximize their study time and avoid trawling through lots of different websites.
+Covering a huge range of topics from Alzheimer’s to breast cancer and from depression to sexually transmitted diseases, it’s a must for any medical student looking to maximize their study time and avoid sifting through lots of different websites.

 5. Acland Anatomy

 Excelling in anatomy is essential for any medical student.
 This series of amazing three-dimensional anatomy videos uses human cadaver specimens to help you brush up ahead of your anatomy exams.
-With expert dissection covering the full scope of the human body, you’ll be an anatomy expert in no time.
+Thanks to expert dissection insights covering the full scope of the human body, you’ll be an anatomy expert in no time.

 6. OnlineMedEd

-Discover free resources split by clinical medicine, basic sciences, and even preparing for your medical residency.
-Created by medical professionals who hated the style of resources they saw at medical school, this resource is a forward-thinking hub of knowledge.
+Discover free resources categorized into different sections, including clinical medicine, basic sciences and even preparing for your medical residency.
+Created by medical professionals who sought to improve upon the study tools they received in school, this medical resource is a forward-thinking hub of knowledge.

 7. Radiopaedia

 Need some help or extra practice interpreting medical imaging?
 Radiopaedia is an open-edit resource for all things radiology.
-With around 50,000 patient medical cases and expert reports, it’s an extensive online medical resource that can really help improve your radiology knowledge.
+With around 50,000 example medical cases and expert reports, it’s an extensive online medical resource that can really help improve your radiology knowledge.
 There are also some fun quizzes you can do to test how much you’ve learned and compare your diagnoses and understanding against case findings.
+Check out this valuable medical education resource today!

 8. Osmosis

 With more than 100 medical and nursing expert content creators, the Osmosis platform is a trusted health education platform for students and practicing physicians.
-The online medical resource condenses 1-hour lectures into digestible 10-minute videos.
-Coupled with study notes and self-assessment questions it provides a comprehensive learning experience and is one of the best apps for medical students out there.
+This online medical resource condenses 1-hour lectures into digestible 10-minute videos.
+Coupled with study notes and self-assessment questions, it provides a comprehensive learning experience and is one of the best apps for medical students out there.

-Get a 7-day free trial with 6-monthly, annual, and two-year subscriptions available if it’s a resource you find helpful.
+Get a 7-day free trial with 6-month, annual and two-year subscriptions available if it’s a medical resource you find helpful.

 9. American Medical Association

-From up-to-date medical articles and research to podcasts, fellowship opportunities, and leadership training, the American Medical Association (AMA) is an incredible free resource for medical students and professionals who want to continue their learning journey.
+From up-to-date medical articles and research to podcasts, fellowship opportunities and leadership training, the American Medical Association (AMA) offers an incredible free medical resource for medical students and professionals who want to continue their learning journey.
 The AMA Ed Hub is a particularly useful tool for helping you find and track online courses and accredited programs in one place.
-It offers courses in various formats so you can read, watch, listen, or interact with course content the way you need to help you learn best.
+It offers courses in various formats so you can read, watch, listen or interact with course content the way you need to help you learn best.

 10. UpToDate